ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ### 32-bit Application Analyzing

+We will use [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application to demonstrate an algorithm of searching specific variable in application's memory.
+Now we will perform the algorithm manually to understand each step better.

-Memory of [ColorPix](https://www.colorschemer.com/colorpix_info.php) 32-bit application will be considered now.
-This application have been described and used in "Clicker Bots" chapter.
+ColorPix application have been described and used in "Clicker Bots" chapter.
 This is a screenshoot of the application's window:

 ![ColorPix](colorpix.png)

 We will looking for a variable in memory that matches to the X coordinate of the selected pixel on the screen.
-This value is underscored by red line in the screenshot.
+This value is displayed in application's window and underscored by red line in the screenshot.

-First task is looking for a segment which contains a variable with X coordinate value.
+First task is looking for a segment which contains a variable with X coordinate.
 This task can be done in two steps:

 1. Find absolute address of the variable with Cheat Engine memory scanner.
-2. Compare discovered absolute address with base addresses and lengths of process's segments.
+2. Compare discovered absolute address with base addresses and lengths of segments in process's memory.
 It will allow to deduce a segment which contains the variable.

 This is an algorithm of searching the variable's absolute address with Cheat Engine scanner: